cremerf/python-cookiecutter/README.md

 ## After Generation

 1. Create a new GitHub repository

-2. Initialize git and push your code:
+2. Link and push to your repository:
    ```bash
    git remote add origin your-repo-url
    git push -u origin main
    ```

 3. Set up branch protection rules in GitHub

 4. Start developing in the `src/` directory

 ## License